Business intelligence in marketing:

 Enhanced customer experience

-Comprehensive omnichannel customer insights delivered by BI software empower marketing teams to target the audience with tailored offerings, personalize every customer interaction, and deliver the best customer experience to increase customer loyalty and CLV.
+Comprehensive omnichannel customer insights delivered by BI software empower marketing teams to provide tailored offerings to the target audience, personalize every customer interaction, and deliver the best customer experience to increase customer loyalty and CLV.

 Targeted demographics